ICBC Active Rehabilitation

 ICBC active rehabilitation is a customized exercise program designed to help you recover as quick as possible from a motor vehicle accident.
 This type of therapy is suitable for people who are still experiencing ongoing physical issues from a car accident, but no longer require acute care.

-Active rehabilitation treatments are administered by a Registered Physiotherapist or Kinesiologist.
+Active rehabilitation treatments are administered by a Registered Physiotherapist.
 These healthcare professionals are university educated and licensed by their respective college or association.
 They are also considered recognized treatment providers by ICBC.
 As a result, ICBC funds active rehabilitation programs for eligible ICBC clients.

 How can ICBC Active Rehabilitation help you?